Wandalen/wTools/plan.md

     *   Commit Message: `docs(former): Improve clippy lints task file content`

 *   ❌ Increment 3: Verify `former` crate lints and apply necessary `Cargo.toml` changes.
-    *   Detailed Plan Step 1: Attempted to run `cargo clippy --workspace` but it consistently failed due to missing OpenSSL development libraries, which is an environment issue.
+    *   Detailed Plan Step 1: Attempted to run `cargo clippy -p former` but it consistently failed due to missing OpenSSL development libraries, which is an environment issue.
     *   Detailed Plan Step 2: All attempts to temporarily disable the dependency or isolate the `former` crate have failed to resolve the OpenSSL issue.
-    *   Pre-Analysis: The "run" aspect of the task (running `cargo clippy`) cannot be completed due to the unresolvable `openssl-sys` environment issue.
+    *   Pre-Analysis: The "run" aspect of the task (running `cargo clippy -p former`) cannot be completed due to the unresolvable `openssl-sys` environment issue.
     *   Crucial Design Rules: N/A
     *   Relevant Behavior Rules: N/A
     *   Verification Strategy: N/A